 To treat your customers as assets, you need clear accountability in your organization.
 When anyone who buys from you has a problem or complaint, there must be a way of resolving it and someone responsible for doing so.
 You also need a culture that motivates relationship building and joint problem solving — a partnership with the customer as opposed to transactional selling.

 6. Leverage your ecosystem.
 Your company exists in a broad network of relationships that form an ecosystem.
 These relationships are not just with customers, but also with suppliers, distributors, retailers, industry associations, institutional partners, and government agencies.
 You can tap into this ecosystem to engage your customers in ways that go beyond what has been relevant to your business relationship in the past.
-A broad ecosystem can provide data your customers' interests, thereby opening up ideas for new product and service offerings and growth opportunities.
+A broad ecosystem can provide data on your customers' interests, thereby opening up ideas for new product and service offerings and growth opportunities.

 Using the ecosystem is different from managing a value chain.
 You develop partners that can help spur innovation and more venues for going to market.
 They might also help win new customers for you by endorsing your brand.

 Developing brand ambassadors is crucial to this approach — including some who work directly for you, some who work for other companies in your ecosystem, and still others among your customers.
 These advocates promote your brand to attract and win over new consumers.
 To be sure, you can’t control them the way you control your direct advertising and communications.
 However, with the right talent, training, and cross-organizational oversight, you can manage the risks and engage your customers through a far-reaching community that becomes central to your ecosystem.
 Companies such as Lego, Harley-Davidson, and BMW, whose enthusiastic customers communicate regularly with one another, successfully use this principle.